 Occasionally, there are people who are lucky enough to see beautiful results after only one BBL treatment, but we don’t promise this because it rarely happens.
 BBL can effectively treat these concerns with multiple treatments:

 The reason one BBL treatment is never enough is that over time our skin accumulates pigment from the sun, hormones, environmental factors, scarring etc so it takes a few sessions to address the layers of accumulated pigment.

 Since you will continue to expose your skin to these hazards after your BroadBand Light skin treatment, you cannot avoid picking up new pigment.
 Therefore, you will need get BBL treatments every year if you want to maintain your results.

 Hopefully you know this already, but you must use a zinc / titanium SPF every day or it’s pointless to get BBL.
 BroadBand Light targets pigment and unless you are protecting your skin from the worst offender (the sun), there’s no point in getting BBL.

 It’s a misconception that you can’t get BBL in the summertime.
 At L&P Aesthetics, we treat patients with BBL all year long, but in the summer it is especially important to be diligent about applying sunscreen, wearing hats and avoiding excess sun exposure.
 And if you’re headed out on a sunny vacation, we usually recommend getting BBL after, not before, your vacation.

 If you have a lot of redness and / or sun damage, you will see a lot of pigment come to the surface after your first treatment.
-As the pigment leaves your skin, it usually looks like coffee grounds stuck on your face, and this lasts for three to five days post treatment.
+As the pigment leaves your skin, it usually looks like coffee grounds stuck on your face, and this lasts for 3 to 5 days post treatment.

 Some people will have just a little bit of pigment leave their skin and they might not have any downtime at all.